 For her A-Levels, Sophie studied Mathematics, Business Studies, IT and Psychology at Writhlington school.
 She then went on to complete the AAT Accountancy Qualification and worked in a local accountancy practice as a Junior Accountant.
 Sophie joined Vallis Group in March 2018 as Budget Coordinator.
 In her free time Sophie enjoys going to the gym and socialising with her friends.

-Steve studied a degree in Engineering at the University of Liverpool.
+Steve studied for a degree in Engineering at the University of Liverpool.
 He went on to pursue a career in accountancy and qualified as a Chartered Accountant with Kidsons Impey in Birmingham in 1993.
-He left practice in 1994 and furthered his accountancy career as Financial Controller and Finance Director in a variety of businesses in sectors including plastics, food, further education and textiles.
-In 1996 Steve moved to Somerset following a Management Buy In of a manufacturing business in Frome.
+He left practice in 1994 and furthered his accountancy career as Financial Controller and Finance Director in a variety of businesses in sectors including plastics, food, further education, and textiles.
+In 1996 Steve moved to Somerset following a Management Buy-In of a manufacturing business in Frome.
 He left accountancy in 2011 and qualified as a teacher of mathematics.
-After a brief spell teaching the AAT accountancy qualification Steve joined Vallis Group in March 2015 as Finance Manager.
-He has a German Shepherd called Lily and is a keen supporter of Aston Villa FC.
+After a brief spell teaching the AAT accountancy qualification, Steve joined Vallis Group in March 2015 as Finance Manager.
+He enjoys watching football and is a keen supporter of Aston Villa FC.